warcos2/splinterwar-bot/README.md

 - And: https://github.com/PCJones/ultimate-splinterlands-bot

 ## Actual Features
-- Multiple accounts with only one instance
+- Multiple accounts with only one instance.
-- Login via Email or Username
+- Login via Email or Username.
-- Better Team Selection - the bot will chose cards with best win rate, not the ones that are most used
+- Better Team Selection - the bot will chose cards with best win rate, not the ones that are most used.
-- The bot will play for the quests, including sneak and snipe (can be disabled)
+- The bot will play for the quests, including sneak and snipe (can be disabled).
-- Minimum Energy Capture Rate - the bot will pause automatically if the energy capture rate is below a specified percentage
+- Minimum Energy Capture Rate - the bot will pause automatically if the energy capture rate is below a specified percentage.
-- Option to enable/disable automatic quest reward chest opening
+- Option to enable/disable automatic quest reward chest opening.
-- Support for the private API of the original bot
+- Support for the private API of the original bot.

 ## Next Features
-- **Coming Soon**: Individual wait time for each account (right now it will battle with all accounts and wait after that) (aka **Multithreading**)
 - **Coming Soon**: Statistics on how each account is performing

 # Support / Community